muhammadIrfanBisyr/f1-visualizer/README.md

 See the site here: https://muhammadirfanbisyr.github.io/f1-visualizer

-A small project to show and visualize the qualifying and the race result of F1 races, data provided by Ergast Developer API.
+A small project to show and visualize the qualifying and the race result of Formula 1 races, data provided by Ergast Developer API.
 Currently support visualization for 2010 seasons onward.

 <b>Credits:</b><br/>
 *   Country Flag Icons: <br/>